gcamargot/scribble/ONBOARDING.md

 ---

-## The Workflow: Pull → Work → Push → Mark Complete
+## The Workflow: Pull → Claim → Lock → Work → Push → Mark Complete

 This is critical for parallel development.
-Every developer must follow this exact sequence:
+Every developer must follow this exact sequence.

+**⚠️ CRITICAL:** Do NOT skip the "Lock" step.
+This prevents both developers from claiming the same task.

 ### Step 1: Pull Latest Changes